Vikings hold off upbeat Cobras - Austin Daily Herald

 “We’ve come in every day with a purpose,” Bamlet said.
 “We keep in mind that we’re playing for each other, coach Jo and everyone else who comes and sees us.”

-Hayfield will play in the Goodhue Invite Saturday and it will close out its regular season when it hosts Faribault Bethlehem Academy at 7:15 p.m.
-Oct.
+Hayfield will play in the Goodhue Invite Saturday and will close out its regular season when it hosts Faribault Bethlehem Academy at 7:15 p.m. on Oct.
 18.

 “We’re looking to make practice intense and treat each game like it’s our last.
-Our next matches are our biggest ones of the year,” Bungum said.
+Our next matches are our biggest ones of the year,” Kruger said.

 Hayfield stats: McKenna Chick, 17 digs, 3 aces; Heaven Skjerverm, 16 digs, 6 kills, 3 aces; Reese Bauman, 17 kills, 5 digs, 3 blocks, 1 ace; Natalee Heydt, 4 digs, 3 kills; Autumn Bjornson, 4 kills; Allison Meier, 6 kills, 3 digs; Ava Carney, 4 digs; Sydney Risius, 20 set assists, 7 digs, 2 kills, 2 aces; Anna Bamlet, 14 set assists, 12 digs; Cieraa O’Malley, 1 set assist; Grace Doraska, 1 kill, 1 dig